Category Archives: Japanese Royals

 Prince Hitachi met his future wife Hanako Tsugaru, daughter of Count Yoshitaka Tsugaru, the last representative of the Tsugaru clan, while they were both students at The Gakushuin.
 The Imperial Household Council announced their engagement on February 28, 1964.
 The formal engagement ceremony was held on April 14, 1964, and the wedding ceremony took place on September 30, 1964.
 The couple had no children.

 In 1969, Prince Hitachi became a Research Associate of the Japanese Foundation for Cancer Research.
-The results of his work on carcinogenesis and cancer biology were recognized worldwide and were published in prestigious journals.
+His work on carcinogenesis and cancer biology was recognized worldwide and was published in prestigious journals.
 After his retirement, Prince Hitachi was appointed the Honorary President of the Japanese Foundation for Cancer Research.

 Prince Hitachi and his wife with other members of the Imperial Family during the traditional New Year’s greeting in 2011.
 Left to right: Princess Ayako of Takamado, Princess Tsuguko of Takamado, Princess Akiko of Mikasa, Princess Hitachi, Prince Hitachi, Crown Princess Masako, and Crown Prince Naruhito; Credit – Par Kounosu — Travail personnel, CC BY-SA 3.0, https://commons.wikimedia.org/w/index.php?curid=12673325